markdoc/docs/pages/docs/frontmatter.md

 ---
 ```

-## Access frontmatter attributes
+## Access frontmatter values

-To access your frontmatter content within your document, you have to pass the values as [variables](/docs/variables), just as you would otherwise.
+To access frontmatter content in your document, you have to pass the values to Markdoc as [variables](/docs/variables).

+### Parse the document

-First, parse your document to get access to the frontmatter content
+Parse your document to access the frontmatter content:

 {% markdoc-example %}